 The Pre-Nursing Studies track is designed for students with little prior college experience.
 Some developmental coursework must be completed as required based on ACT scores in order to be eligible for this track.
 Students are encouraged to apply for the pre-nursing track upon eligibility and continue general education and science coursework through PTC at BHCLR.

 This unique partnership offers several advantages:

-- Students who successfully complete the pre-nursing courses at BHSLR will automatically progress to the Nursing Program without having to reapply.
+- Students who successfully complete the pre-nursing courses at BHCLR will automatically progress to the Nursing Program without having to reapply.